Why people don’t listen to performance reviews

 It’s better to be a good listener than giving advice that no one will follow, as I wrote here.

-Turn On-going Feedback into a Practice
+Turn On-going Feedback into a Gift

 The speed of change requires live feedback.
 To adjust to a changing scenario, people need input now, not in six months.